Users flagged for risk report in the Azure portal

 The Azure Active Directory Premium 2 edition provides you with the most detailed information about all underlying risk events and it also enables you to configure security policies that automatically respond to configured risk levels.

 Users at risk report for Azure AD free and basic editions

 The users flagged for risk report in the Azure AD free and basic editions provides you with a list of user accounts that may have been compromised.

-Selecting a user opens the related user data blade.
+Selecting a user provides sign-in information.
 For users that are at risk, you can review the user’s sign-in history and reset the password if necessary.

 This dialog provides you with an option to: